mfdorst/dotfiles-old/README.md

 # Instructions

-Clone this repository into `~/.dotfiles`, and create symlinks for each file into your home directory.
+Clone this repository into `~/.dotfiles`, and and run

 ```
-$ ln -s ~/.dotfiles/.zshrc ~
+$ ~/.dotfiles/.install
 ```

+Installing this will create symlinks to .bashrc and .zshrc in your home directory, so you will need to make sure that those files do not already exist.